 - turning off the internet on your phone for certain hours of the day (or all alerts if you're a total phone addict like me)

 - taking your lunch AWAY from your desk each day at work

 - having tech-free evenings, that includes no TV and no internet

-This is a tiny list of things you can do and you'll find more in the Tend chapter of Stitch + Forage.
+This is a tiny list of things you can do.
 Each person will have different things that switch on their passive side of the nervous system and it's important that you experiment with different things and remain mindful and attentive to your needs as an individual.

-Thanks to the wonderful Sara Tasker for her photo of the bath which is taken from her article on creating relaxing baths in Stitch + Forage.
+Thanks to the wonderful Sara Tasker for her photo of the bath which is taken from her article on creating relaxing baths in Stitch + Forage (currently unavailable).